SURFscz/SRAMsync/README.md

 `sync-with-sram` will write its status info to that file instead and not `status_filename`.
 It is expected that the instantiated EventHandler object copies the `provisional_status_filename` to `status_filename`.
-If the instGantiated object fails to do so, `sync-with-sram` will always see new event as the `status_filename` is never updated to the latest sync state.
+If the instantiated object fails to do so, `sync-with-sram` will always see new event as the `status_filename` is never updated to the latest sync state.

+The `secrets` part is optional.
+However, if omitted, one does need to put any passwords in the configurations file itself, or use the appropriate environment variable.
+This, however, is only possible for the SRAM LDAP password.
+If you also need a password for for example an SMTP connection, this password must be put into the configuration file in plain text.

 ### SRAM connection details